 2. Use direct monitoring

 The single most effective fix is direct monitoring: your audio interface routes the input signal straight to your headphones in hardware, bypassing the computer entirely, so you hear yourself with effectively zero delay.
 Flip the monitor switch (often a Direct/Input vs Playback control) on your interface and mute the input track’s software monitoring in your DAW so you do not hear it twice.
+If you are new to the concept, our guide to what direct monitoring is walks through exactly how it works.
 This lets you keep a high buffer for stable playback while still tracking comfortably.
 Most modern interfaces support it — see our audio interfaces hub.

 3. Use the right drivers